heinwessels/Factorio-FluidicPower/faq.md

 ## Does it work with other mods?

-It should work out of the box if the other mod doesn't touch power poles or create any new power poles.
+It *should* work out of the box if the other mod doesn't touch power poles or create any new power poles.
 Contact me if you want to make sure that it works with your mods.
 This also means that overhaul mods like Krastorio or Space Exploration will definitely not work.

+---

+## Can I add it to my mod?

+Yes.
+It's just important to remember that Fluidic Power creates all new power poles (all prefixed with ``fluidic-...``), but leaves the vanilla power poles in the game.
+So you need to be careful to not give players access to the vanilla poles by accident.
+I've added a tag in the vanilla item and entity description to not use them if you have access to them by accident.

 ---